 What if I feel extreme discomfort after getting braces on?

-A bracket or wire is irritating your mouth (use orthodontic wax).
+A bracket or wire is scraping your mouth (cover it in orthodontic wax).

-An allergic reaction (rare, but possible with nickel braces).
+An allergy (unlikely, but it can happen with nickel braces).

-If discomfort persists beyond a few days, schedule an appointment.
+If it continues more than a few days, make an appointment.

 When is my next appointment after getting braces on?